How to Make Cold Brewed Tea

 Sometimes it’s just too hot to turn on the stove and boil water.
 We get it.
 For the extra sticky days, the cold brew method is the way to go.
 The cold brew method results in a slightly different flavor profile than conventional hot brewed iced tea.
 Generally, iced tea made using the cold brew method is less bitter, lighter in body, and loses some of the "high notes" in the flavor profile.
 If you find that you want more flavor from your cold brewed iced tea, increase the amount of loose leaf tea.
 Cold brew iced tea rarely clouds.

 The best part about cold brew?
 It’s eco-friendly!
 Since most households in America have a refrigerator plugged in all the time anyway, cold-brewing can be eco-friendly because it slashes energy use by eliminating the water heating process.
 Follow this step by step guide to make iced tea using the cold brew method.
+In the video, the cold brew method is the second method featured (around 1:35).

 Step One: Measure Your Loose Tea